marblejs/marble/README.md

   );
 ```

-As any other *Effects*, error middleware maps the stream of errored requests to objects of type `EffectsResponse`.
-The only one difference is that it takes as a third argument an intercepted error object which can be used
+As any other *Effects*, error middleware maps the stream of errored requests to objects of type `EffectsResponse` (`status`, `body`, `headers`).
+The difference is that it takes as a third argument an intercepted error object which can be used
 for error handling-related logic.

 To connect the custom middleware, all you need to do is to attach it to `errorMiddleware` property in